tiberiuichim/presentations/volto-slate-advanced/slides.md

 Unlike other modern editors that use the concept of "marks" for decorative tags (strong, em, etc), volto-slate always uses "hard" Element nodes.
-Initially we've gone the 'marks' route as well, but switched when we've realized that when ingesting HTML, there's no way to render identical markup similar to the source.
+Initially we've gone the 'marks' route as well, but switched when we've realized that when ingesting HTML, there's no way to render markup similar to the source.
 Example (pseudocode):

 -->